BerndHagen/ASCII-Orbit-Terminal-Shooter/README.md

 > Note: To prevent buffer overflow exceptions, it must be launched in a new CMD window when launching from Command Promt.

-## Installing on Linux
+## Running on Linux

-To install ASCII-Orbit on a Linux system, follow these steps:
+To run ASCII-Orbit on a Linux system, follow these steps:

 1. **Open Terminal**: Launch a Terminal window.